Convening People Who Work Remotely

-A recent Gallup study, State of American Workplace, stated that 43% of American employees work remotely some percentage of the time.
-Of those workers, 31% spend 80-100% of their time working remotely, a 7% increase since 2012.
+A recent study stated that more than half of American employees work remotely some percentage of the time.
+A Gallup study found that 31% spend 80-100% of their time working remotely, a 7% increase since 2012.
 As the trend accelerates, people leaders are called to understand the effects of remote work arrangement: impact on productivity, sense of connection, along with the broader implications for work productivity, human experience, and shared community.

 For me and my virtual colleagues at IA, working from home and shared workspaces have:

 - increased our productivity and ability to focus

 - enhanced our autonomy and flexibility, leading to more enjoyable and productive work hours

 THE IMPORTANCE OF CONVENING REMOTE WORKERS

 Leaders are experimenting with new methods and technology to connect and collaborate.
 However, with all the apparent benefits of remote work, getting together is still very important.
 We are, after all, human beings – and we have needs for connection, community, and a sense of shared purpose and destiny.
 When and how should you leverage the power of convening people in-person?